hkucs-makerlab/android-fundamentals-apps-v2/README.md

 This repository contains samples, starter code, and solutions for [Version 2 of the Android Developer Fundamentals course](https://google-developer-training.github.io/android-developer-fundamentals-course-concepts-v2/) (August 2018).

+These exercises are done with -
+- Android Studio 3.4; gradle plugin 3.4.1,
+- Android 9 (SDK Version 28)

 Introduction
 ------------